Connect with us

 Truckloads of food and goods were recently shipped from Dover Plains, NY, to townships in North Carolina as part of a region-wide relief effort following Hurricane Helene.
 The effort has now shifted to donation of specific needed items selected from wish lists on Amazon and Walmart.
 Kent residents have been invited to join the campaign.
 Photo contributed

-Two truckloads of materials have already been dispatched to communities in the South and now the effort has shifted to purchasing specific items on wish lists compiled by Dover, N.Y., Town Clerk Tracy Treon Andersen.
+Two truckloads of materials have already been dispatched to communities in the South and now the effort has shifted to purchasing specific items on wish lists compiled by Dover, N.Y., Accounts Clerk Tracy Treon Andersen.

 Andersen said she posted the appeal on the Kent Community Page because “Kent is right in our backyard.
 It started with Dover and has become bigger.”